 If you are already struggling with obesity or have been trying to lose weight for years, getting the nutrients you need is vital.
 Losing a lot of weight can be hard on your willpower, but it can be devastating on your body if you don’t get the nutrients you need.

 Nutrition is important for everyone, but careful attention to your diet is literally a life-or-death matter for people who have gone through bariatric surgery.
 With the severe restrictions on your caloric intake that a gastric bypass brings about, dangerous malnutrition is possible, and has resulted in fatalities in cases when people have not been able to meet their nutritional needs as their body changes.

 Thankfully advances in medically assisted weight loss mean that gastric bypass is no longer the only option available for people who are considering a weight loss procedure to help them win a long-running battle with their waistline.
-Options such as the ORBERA® Managed Weight Loss System, The AspireAssist, or ESG can allow people to have more control over their diet and weight loss process without risking some of the dangers of traditional bariatric surgery.
+Options such as the ORBERA® Managed Weight Loss System, or ESG can allow people to have more control over their diet and weight loss process without risking some of the dangers of traditional bariatric surgery.

 Nutrition density is just one of the challenges you will have to navigate if you are considering a weight loss procedure.
 If you want to know more about the options available, and what it takes to find freedom from excess weight for the long term, request a consultation with True You today.